spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.md

 {% info_block warningBox "Warning" %}

-Do not use the Spryker Multistore concept as a representation of a physical store.
+Don't use the Spryker Multistore concept as a representation of a physical store.

 {% endinfo_block %}